 The Albayzín was populated by the Moors and later by the Moriscos (Muslims who converted to Christianity) until they were expelled from Granada in the seventeenth century.
 All the churches in the Albayzín today were mosques once.
 All the mosques were immediately converted into churches after the arrival of the Catholic Monarchs in 1492.
 Today, there’s only one mosque in the Albayzín, which, despite the Muslim history of the district, was built in 2003.

-The Albayzín has a fascinating history, so I highly recommend a guided tour:
+The Albayzín has a fascinating history, so I highly recommend taking a guided tour.

 There are very few places where you can eat Spanish food as well and cheaply as in Granada.
 Most restaurants in Granada include free tapas with each drink, which can be anything from a hamburger to fish or even a plate of paella!
 Needless to say, I doubt you’ll go hungry in Granada!

 Some of the best tapas bars in Granada are Carmela, Los Manueles, Casa Torcuato, Bodegas Castañeda, and La Porrona.